-MUOS is the first PEO-SCS contracting effort that uses a Statement of Objectives (SOO) versus Statement of Work (SOW) in the Request for Proposal.
+MUOS was the first PEO-SCS contracting effort that used a Statement of Objectives (SOO) versus Statement of Work (SOW) in the Request for Proposal.
 A SOW is basically the Government telling a contractor what to do and how to do it.
 A SOO outlines what the Government requirements are and gives the contractor the flexibility to propose what the solution should be to meet these requirements.

-The Mobile User Objective System acquisition will employ full and open competition for multiple small research and development awards beginning in early fiscal year 2000.
-Follow-up risk reduction contracts will begin in FY 2001 and a combined Engineering and Manufacturing Development / Production contract will be awarded in FY 2003.
+The Mobile User Objective System acquisition would employ full and open competition for multiple small research and development awards beginning in early fiscal year 2000.
+Follow-up risk reduction contracts would begin in FY 2001 and a combined Engineering and Manufacturing Development / Production contract would be awarded in FY 2003.

-The Navy is acquiring MUOS under new DoD National Security Space Policy directives tailored for space programs.
+The Navy acquired MUOS under new DoD National Security Space Policy directives tailored for space programs.
 Three acquisition phases are planned, each utilizing full and open competition.
 The first phase or study phase was broken into two sequential contracted events.
 The first study event, a 21-month effort for concept exploration, is done.
 Six industry teams, consisting of commercial and DoD contractors, studied and recommended system concepts and architectures to meet MUOS Operational Requirements Document needs.
 The second study event, currently underway, is a planned 14-month task using two contractor teams selected to refine the architecture and develop technology.
-The second phase, Risk Reduction and Design Development, will develop and launch the first satellite along with associated ground infrastructure.
-The third phase, Acquisition and Operations Support, will procure and support the remainder of the satellites and associated segments.
-Initial Operational Capability is projected for 2008.
+The second phase, Risk Reduction and Design Development, would develop and launch the first satellite along with associated ground infrastructure.
+The third phase, Acquisition and Operations Support, would procure and support the remainder of the satellites and associated segments.

 |Join the GlobalSecurity.org mailing list|